coodoo/react-alt-isomorphic-example/README.md

 ## FAQ

-- why not use react-router?
+- why avoid using react-router?

 	IMHO __router should not be tightly coupled with the view in any regard__, wrapping it in a `RouteStore` is more flexible and decoupled, also we get to switch out different routers in the future (we used `page.js` in this example, but we tried a bunch of other routers which all worked pretty well)